Developing an Accessible Technology Plan

 Leveraging Legacy Technology

-Most organizations will want to take advantage of the improved accessibility in the most recent releases of products including Microsoft Windows and Microsoft Office.
+Most organizations will want to take advantage of the improved accessibility in the most recent releases of products including Windows and Microsoft Office.
 But many organizations are not able to upgrade every employee simultaneously to the latest operating system and software, so they need to plan for scalable solutions.

 In recent years, software and operating system upgrades have become more streamlined, and today, employees using different versions of products can continue to collaborate effectively.
-For example, if the majority of employees in an organization use an old version of Windows, and an employee with a develops a disability that requires the use of a screen reader that works best on the most recent version of Windows, that employee can be upgraded to the latest version of Windows and still effectively work with his coworkers.
+For example, if the majority of employees in an organization use an old version of Windows, and an employee develops a disability that requires the use of a screen reader that works best on the most recent version of Windows, that employee can be upgraded to the latest version of Windows and still effectively work with his coworkers.
 Or, if an employee simply needs to change his or her font settings and sound options, Windows provides these accessibility options.

 Each organization needs to set its own priorities and, with the help of an accessible technology consultant, make the most of the accessibility in legacy technology.